Our Investment Strategy

 We place the odds in our clients favor by simply refusing to play.
 As technology continues to advance and as information diffusion continues to accelerate, we believe that the sub-asset classes will continue to become more efficient, making active management more difficult.
 We save our clients the cost and headaches of active management and instead purchase inexpensive passive index funds for our clients.
 We select and continuously monitor the most appropriate representative fund for each of the major stock, bond, and alternative markets.

 Risk Management - To help keep clients from making the grave mistake of selling during periods of high volatility, we created the Risk Contribution Method.
 This methodology helps remove the natural human instinct of buying high and selling low (where we should be buying low and holding on for the long-term).
 It will instead underweight asset classes of high risk and overweight those of low risk.
-You can read more about this here.

 The Three Bull Oak Investment Strategies

-We offer 3 investment strategies for our clients: Conservative, Moderate, and Aggressive.
+As an investment firm in San Diego for individuals and families, we offer 3 investment strategies for our clients: Conservative, Moderate, and Aggressive.
 Dependent upon their time horizon and personal risk tolerance, we believe that most investors can be placed into one of the three strategies.